astronandez/EVMEP/README.md

 # EVMEP
 Embedded Vehicle Mass Estimation Pipeline

+This project was conducted for ECE 202A in Fall 2023